-1. The base of the building must be a combination of retail, cultural and/or entertainment uses that contribute to the identity of the Dudley Square Cultural District.
-This is particularly important given the site's prominent location on Dudley Square Plaza.
-Office uses are possible at the ground floor as long as they create an active and engaging streetscape for the neighborhood.
+- 1. The base of the building must be a combination of retail, cultural and/or entertainment uses that contribute to the identity of the Dudley Square Cultural District and the Dudley Main Street business district.
+Office uses are possible at the ground floor as long as they create an active and engaging streetscape for the neighborhood. - 1.
+The base of the building must be a combination of retail, cultural and/or entertainment uses that contribute to the identity of the Dudley Square Cultural District.
+Office uses are possible at the ground floor as long as they create an active and engaging streetscape for the neighborhood. - The upper levels must have residential uses that address the housing needs in Dudley Square as described under Development Objectives.

-- 2. The primary use is to be residential housing.
-Senior Housing or housing that provides an intergenerational mix of residents is prefered.
-The upper levels must have residential uses that address the housing needs in Dudley Square. - 2.3.
-Affordable retail/commercial uses such incubator business space and trade educational spaces associated with restaurant and/or entertainment uses or professions are to be located at the ground levelthe base and lower levels of the building, although some residential uses may be located at ground level as well.
-Proposed uses must contribute to the identity of the Dudley Square as a Cultural District.
-They are to create an active and engaging streetscape for the neighborhood.
 Commercial uses could be incorporated on the upper floors in addition to housing.